FAMILY & FRIENDS

 - whether the person abusing me will be able to influence your thinking and make you think differently about me and what this means next.”
 [Follow My Lead]

 To build on your understanding, a place to start might be to read the booklet Talk - a reflection resource is designed to reveal and value the strategic considerations of victim-survivors when deciding if, when and how to tell someone about experiences of violence and abuse.
-You might also want to view/read or share My Safety Kit - a reflection resource designed to support people who are, or may be, experiencing domestic, family and sexualised violence.

 A person who is perpetrating control, abuse and violence might be wondering about your responses...